-Ariel Adams who started aBlogToRead now known as ABlogToWatch is widely regarded as one of the top watch blogs around.
-He and his team also does video reviews and most of it tend to trend toward more luxury wrist watches but you still do see occasional mid-tier affordable watch reviews.
+Ariel Adams who started aBlogToRead now known as aBlogToWatch is widely regarded as one of the top watch blogs around.
+He and his team also does video reviews and the occasional podcast called Spending Time.
+Mainly covering entry to mid-level luxury wrist watches but you still do see occasional mid-tier affordable watch reviews.

-Started by Tristano also known as TGV started his channel in 2014 and has a meteoric rise in popularity now exceeding 100,000 subscribers in such a short time where it has also caught some controversy in the watch community.
+Tristano also known as TGV started his channel in 2014 and has a meteoric rise in popularity now exceeding 300,000 subscribers in such a short time where it has also caught some controversy in the watch community.
 He does put effort in churning out quality watch reviews in the affordable and entry-level luxury category that appeals to the mass.

 One of my personal favorite watch site that looks at micro-brands and more affordable watches.
 Also one of the main reasons I got my Davosa Vanguard after seeing one of their video reviews.

 If you’re into vintage watches, then check out Christian from Theo and Harris where he rants about all things vintage especially his favorite Rolex Datejust.
 He also sells vintage watches through his online watch shop.

 Paul Pluta runs the ArchieLuxury channel and might not appeal to most people as most of his videos contain profanities and extreme behavior.
-However he does offer an entertaining twist on luxury wrist watches but take his advice with a grain of salt.
+He does offer an entertaining twist to luxury wrist watches but take his advice with a grain of salt.
 A word of warning, don’t watch his videos with your kids and wife if you don’t want to be banned from the hobby.

-I accidentally stumbled upon this channel a while back and was instantly drawn to his witty and damn funny watch reviews.
-He also offers good DIY and modding tips.
+I accidentally stumbled upon this channel a while back and was instantly drawn to his witty and pretty darn funny watch reviews.
+He also offers good DIY and watch modding tips.
 Occasionally, his two puppets friends will give their opinions as well.
-On top of that, he has a smaller wrist size and is helpful to gauge how a watch would look on the wrist.
+On top of that, he has a smaller 6.5 inch wrist size and is helpful to gauge how a watch would look on the wrist.